VetleViking/CarSpottingApp/README.md

 -   **AI Recognition (ChatGPT 4.0 lite & OpenAI API):** Identifies car makes and models from uploaded images.
 -   **Vehicle Details from Statens Vegvesen:** Gets technical details and specs of Norwegian-registered cars via the [Statens Vegvesen reg API](https://www.vegvesen.no/om-oss/om-organisasjonen/apne-data/et-utvalg-apne-data/api-for-tekniske-kjoretoyopplysninger/).
 -   **Frontend Stack:** Built with Next.js, TypeScript, and Tailwind CSS.
--   **Backend:** Uses Express for API endpoints and Redis for fast data storage.
+-   **Backend Stack:** Uses Express for API endpoints and Redis for fast data storage.
 -   **CDN Integration:** Save images to a custom CDN and store the image URLs in the database.

 ## Technologies Used